 internet safety week

-In edition no. 84 of Internet Security Week , new malware on Android, Brazilian corporate websites at risk, could Renner have been prevented? and much more.
+In issue #84 of Internet Security Week , we discuss new malware on Android, Brazilian corporate websites at risk, could the Renner case have been prevented?, and much more.

 News

-A large-scale malware campaign has infected more than 10 million Android devices in more than 70 countries and likely stole hundreds of millions from its victims by tricking them into subscribing to paid services without their knowledge.
+A large-scale malware campaign infected over 10 million Android devices in more than 70 countries and likely stole hundreds of millions from its victims by tricking them into subscribing to paid services without their knowledge.

-A study by PSafe, a specialist in digital security, identified that 98% of 2,400 Brazilian corporate websites analyzed have a medium risk of suffering a cyberattack.
-The assessment of national pages was carried out using dfndr enterprise, which detects threats and security breaches with artificial intelligence.
+A study by PSafe, a digital security specialist, identified that 98% of 2,400 Brazilian corporate websites analyzed have a medium risk of suffering a cyberattack.
+The assessment of the national websites was carried out using dfndr enterprise, which detects threats and security breaches using artificial intelligence.

-Cybercriminals invade official Bitcoin domain and steal more than R$91,000 in scam
+Cybercriminals hack into official Bitcoin domain and steal over R$91,000 in scam.

-Cybercriminals took control of the bitcoin[.]org domain, the official domain of Bitcoin technology, the pioneer of cryptocurrencies, on Thursday (23) and deployed a false statement with a classic “double your money” scheme.
+Cybercriminals took control of the bitcoin[.]org domain, the official domain of Bitcoin technology, the pioneer of cryptocurrencies, on Thursday (23) and deployed a fake statement with a classic “double your money” type scheme.

 By Guilherme Petry in The Hack